 Muniellos Biosphere Reserve - Fuentes del Narcea

-In the year 2000 was declared a Biosphere Reserve by UNESCO and is currently the most protected natural area in the Principality.
-To see it you have to have a special permit and only twenty people per day are allowed.
-In addition to being the symbol of an entire region, Muniellos is also the largest forest mass in Asturias, the largest oak forest in Spain with more than 5.000 hectares, and one of the best preserved Atlantic forests in Europe.
+In the year 2000 it was declared a Biosphere Reserve by UNESCO and is currently the most protected natural area in the entire Principality.
+To see it, you must have a special permit and only twenty people are allowed to visit each day.
+In addition to being the symbol of an entire region, Muniellos is also the largest forest mass in Asturias, the largest oak grove in Spain with more than 5.000 hectares, and one of the best preserved Atlantic forests in all of Europe.

 In November of the year 2000, the International Coordinating Council of the Man and Biosphere Program (MAB), of Unesco, approved the declaration of Muniellos as a Biosphere Reserve, integrating it into the global network that protects the aforementioned body, expanding to all the territory of the Natural Park of Fuentes de Narcea, Degaña and Ibias in July 2003.

 Muniellos is home to the primitive Asturian forest, its most dense idiosyncrasy.
 Visiting Muniellos means going back in time ...

 Reserve of the Biosphere Natural Park of Networks

 The Redes Park is located in the central-eastern mountain sector, covering the municipal districts of Caso and Sobrescobio.
 It belongs to the Nalón region.
 It is a territory of great heritage values with a good number of environmental arguments.
 Its surface is 376,2 Km2.
 It is characterized by having a medium and high mountain orography; dominated by limestone rock, the Atlantic forest, prairies and grasslands in the bottoms of the valleys.

 Natural Park of Redes

 The Network Park is located in the central-eastern mountain sector, encompassing the municipalities of Caso and ...